 In the OT it was mostly a joyful spiritual exercise of triumphant worship involving actions and words directed towards God (Ex 15:20,21; 2 Sam 6:16; Ps 30:1, 149:3, 150:4).
 Dancing can also be a mode of expression for idolatrous worship and seductive entertainment (Ex 32:19; Mk 6:17-28).

-What is the reason and motive?
+What is the reason and motive for this activity?